-Besides giving up bread, puff pastry is one member of the gluten family I’ve sorely missed.
-Then I recently discovered Bob’s Red Mill GF-pie crust, and had an aha moment.
-So I dusted the cobwebs from the rolling-pin, donned the apron, and with visions of apple galettes (see recipe), beignets, palmiers, and flakey Napoleons dancing in my head, I set out to conquer two birds with one stone: kitchen-test GF-puff pastry and a vegan variation using coconut oil instead of butter.
-And these where my results.
-Both worked effectively in the baking process, although GF flour does present some challenges in rolling.
-Did it affect the structure of the dough?
-No. What gives puff pastry it’s magic is a combination of fat, regardless of what kind you use; so long as it shares a similar melting structure as butter, in addition to the rolling and folding; although I found the pastry made with coconut oil to be greasy.
-The cold fat incorporated, while baking, melts and expands, causing steam to hydraulically lift the air pockets and create the delicate layers.
+For those without gluten sensitivity, I highly recommend using Pepperidge Farm’s packaged puff pastry for this recipe. (see recipe) For those with gluten issues, I recently discovered Bob’s Red Mill GF-pie crust and had an aha moment.
+So I dusted the cobwebs from the rolling-pin, donned the apron, and set out to conquer two birds with one stone: kitchen-test GF-puff pastry and a vegan variation using coconut oil instead of butter.
+And these were my results: Both worked effectively in the baking process, although I found the pastry made with coconut oil to be greasy.

-Recipe notes: Because puff pastry contains a high fat content, it’s best to keep it well chilled.
-When rolling, be sure the work surface and rolling-pin is well dusted with flour.
-If the dough becomes too soft too quickly, put it back in refrigerator to firm.
+Recipe notes: Because puff pastry contains a high-fat content, it’s best to keep it well chilled.
+When rolling, be sure the work surface and rolling-pin are well dusted with flour.
+If the dough becomes too soft too quickly, put it back in the refrigerator to firm.
 Active prep time 1-1/2hrs.
-Yields two 9″ pie sheets.
+Yields two 9” pie sheets.
 Can be kept frozen for up to 6-months.
 Apple galette yields 8-servings.
-Difficulty level for puff pastry: Moderate/advanced
+Difficulty level for puff pastry: Moderate/advanced.

 - 1-pkg Bob’s Red Mill GF-pie crust mix